Sanjay-Shr/DevOps_Challenge/README.md

 - Learned about kubeconfig setup for non-root Kubernetes management.
 - Reviewed the need for network plugins and pre-flight checks on worker nodes.

+### Day 68 – System Crash During Kubernetes Work

+- System crashed while experimenting with Kubernetes clusters.
+- Investigated the cause and attempted OS recovery.
+- Identified issues such as resource overload or misconfigurations.
+- Prepared for a full OS reinstall if recovery fails.
+- Backed up all files before repairing the system.
+- Will rebuild Kubernetes environment once the system is stable.

 ---

 ## How to Use This Repo